cilium/proxy/README.md

 [Envoy proxy](https://github.com/envoyproxy/envoy) for Cilium with minimal Envoy extensions and Cilium policy enforcement filters.
-Cilium uses this as it's host proxy for enforcing HTTP and other L7 policies as specified in [network policies](https://docs.cilium.io/en/latest/concepts/kubernetes/policy/#k8s-policy) for the cluster.
+Cilium uses this as its host proxy for enforcing HTTP and other L7 policies as specified in [network policies](https://docs.cilium.io/en/latest/concepts/kubernetes/policy/#k8s-policy) for the cluster.
 Cilium proxy is distributed within the Cilium images.